 Feeling worried, depressed or stressed hurts us.
 And those feelings make it so much harder to believe in good futures don’t they.
 I know I never predicted my life accurately 20 years ago when I was really struggling.
 I was sure that I wasn’t going to succeed at anything and that everything was too painful (ugh, such an awful way to feel).

 If things keep on the way they have been, what will it be like in a year?
 What about in 5 years?
 How will you feel then and what will be the same (or maybe worse)?

-But … if you picked up the phone today and called me, what might be different for you in just a few months?
+But … if you picked up the phone today, called me and got some help, what might be different for you in a few months?

 How might your life have changed for the better because you took a stand on your own behalf and did something that you know you really need to do.

 Or as I ask my clients – how will you know that coming to see me will have worked?
 What does that future look like?
 Is it better than this present?

 It can definitely be a bit scary coming to therapy and taking ownership of your direction, but I truly believe that it’s one of the best decisions you’ll ever make.
 And my past clients tend to agree with me!

 Living is a mix of intense and ordinary situations

 But ordinary doesn’t have to be meaningless or empty, and intense doesn’t have to be scary or sad.
 Problems, difficulties and all of your emotions are natural and normal parts of life.
 Feeling overwhelmed by emotions like misery, anger, anxiety, hopelessness or shame is common, but you don’t have to stay trapped in your feelings.